Key takeaways

 Factor 2.
 Number of features

 Let’s compare two apps that we developed at Purrweb: an app for pet owners and an ecosystem for nightclubs.
-The latter cost more to design as the app included way more functions and users roles.
+The latter cost more to design as the app included way more functions and user roles.

 PetBuddy for pet care | NoTab nightclub ecosystem |